Are you interested in a unique pharmacy leadership opportunity with the world’s leading research hospital?

 Since 2015, the NIH has invested over $50 million in the construction of new pharmacy facilities that will be completed in 2022.
 The pharmacy professional selected for this position will have the extraordinary opportunity to put the new facilities into operation and will be expected to optimize both the efficiency and safety of pharmacy practice using the suite of integrated pharmacy automation systems that have been procured.

+To ensure compliance with an applicable nationwide preliminary injunction, which may be supplemented, modified, or vacated, depending on the course of ongoing litigation, the Federal Government will take no action to implement or enforce the COVID-19 vaccination requirement pursuant to Executive Order 14043 on Requiring Coronavirus Disease 2019 Vaccination for Federal Employees.
+Therefore, to the extent a Federal job announcement includes the requirement that applicants must be fully vaccinated against COVID-19 pursuant to Executive Order 14043, that requirement does not currently apply.
 Federal agencies may request information regarding the vaccination status of selected applicants for the purposes of implementing other workplace safety protocols, such as protocols related to masking, physical distancing, testing, travel, and quarantine.
 Employees providing healthcare or services in support of healthcare (Healthcare Workforce) may be required to receive a COVID-19 vaccine because they are expected to perform duties that put them in contact or potential contact with patients.
 We may request COVID-19 vaccination, and other vaccination documentation from Healthcare Workforce personnel at any point during the onboarding process or at any time during your employment with NIH.

 We have 1 opening(s).